Key Housing Documents

 HG 35 – a 3D Perspective sketch (not current)

-Site HG 38 – Windmill Farm, Silver Hill
+Potential site HG 38 – Windmill Farm, Silver Hill

 The developer of the HG 38 site has submitted their site for planning to Rother District Council outside of the Neighbourhood Plan process.
 For further details and additional documents please see the Rother District Council planning portal.